mdelkins/commandos/README.md

 ## PLUGINS

-Commandoes uses a plugin system similar to [sequel](https://github.com/jeremyevans/sequel) or [roda](https://github.com/jeremyevans/roda) to extend the behavior of your command objects.
+Commandos uses a plugin system similar to [sequel](https://github.com/jeremyevans/sequel) or [roda](https://github.com/jeremyevans/roda) to extend the behavior of your command objects.